INTERVIEW BY MARKO SYRJALA

-WOLF: Sometimes I think about it, but I think about the consequences, and then I think if I did anything I’d probably make that classical record and go on tour with on orchestra.
-Something, that’s totally different.
+WOLF: Sometimes I think about it, but I think about the consequences, and then I think if I did anything, I’d probably make that classical record and go on tour with an orchestra.
+Something totally different.
 I don’t know if you’ve heard the record or not?

-METAL-RULES: Is there any guitar player that you would like to play with someday, or would have liked to play with?
+METAL-RULES: Is there any guitar player you would like to play with someday, or would you have liked to play with?

 WOLF: There are lots of good guitar players, but I don’t know?

-METAL-RULES: Would you ever consider doing something like Yngwie Malmsteen did with Steve Vai and Joe Satriani, like the G3 tour they did together?
+METAL-RULES: Would you ever consider doing something as Yngwie Malmsteen did with Steve Vai and Joe Satriani, like the G3 tour they did together?

-METAL-RULES: So do you like more guitarists like Ritchie Blackmore then??
+METAL-RULES: So do you like other guitarists, like Ritchie Blackmore, then??

 WOLF: There you go!
 I like him a lot.
 He’s cool.
-I don’t want to say to much before I ever do it, because who knows if I ever get to that point.
-I like Ritchie Blackmore, I’m not sure if I like his new stuff as I did his old stuff.
+I don’t want to say too much before I ever do it because who knows if I ever get to that point.
+I like Ritchie Blackmore.
+I’m not sure if I like his new stuff as I did his old stuff.
 He’s into this baroque kind of music, and I hate that shit(laughs).

-METAL-RULES: When he did the first album with Blackmore’s Night, it was kind of great and funny and refreshing thing but now after four or something BN albums it?s not too great anymore?
+METAL-RULES: When he did the first album with Blackmore’s Night, it was a great, funny, and refreshing thing, but now, after four or something BN albums, it’s not too great anymore?